 Write up the demographics of your ideal lead, filling in the following:

 The data points that best identify an ideal lead depend on your company.
-A B2C company will care more about the individual’s attributes like age, gender, or marital status, while a B2B company will focus on their company data such as their job title or the business's location, revenue, or industry vertical.
-If you use lead scoring software, you'll be able to sort these data points as scoring categories, like in the image below from Salesforce's lead scoring tool, Pardot:
+A B2C company will care more about an individual’s attributes like age, gender, or marital status, while a B2B company will focus on company data such as job titles or a business's location, revenue, or industry vertical.
+If you use lead scoring software, you'll be able to sort these data points into scoring categories, like in the image below from Salesforce's lead scoring tool, Pardot:

 Keep in mind that these data points are unequally useful in predicting the likelihood a lead will convert, so they will receive different point values later on.
 In step three, we’ll help you assign these point values.

 Your demographic data has helped you narrow down the leads you're interested in speaking with.
 Now you have to figure out how to determine whether a lead is interested in talking to you.
 Do this by listing every behavioral data point, or actions your leads take that signal purchase intent.
 The way in which a lead interacts with your marketing emails, website, and content helps you determine their level of interest in making a purchase.

 Focus on writing out those actions for now; you'll choose point values for them later.
 The actions listed below tend to descend from high- to low-scoring actions, but this will depend on your business.
 As you’ll notice, actions that have to do with learning more about your product or service usually receive more points.

 Here are some behavioral data points you can list, along with what each could indicate:

 The actions in this list will receive positive scores.
 After you've listed positive behavioral data points, incorporate negative scoring actions that signal disinterest in your product or service.
 These can be email unsubscribes, visits to a careers page, or a long time without interaction.